mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 represent the timestep.
 [Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf) borrowed an idea from the transformer model original conceived by [Vaswani _et al._ (2023)](https://arxiv.org/pdf/1706.03762.pdf).
 Specifically, each timestep is mapped to a specific, sinusoidal _embedding_ vector and this vector is added, element-wise to certain layers of the neural network.
+The code for generating these embeddings is presented in the Appendix to this post.
 A heatmap depicting these embeddings is shown below:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/diffusion_time_embedding_example.png" alt="drawing" width="600"/></center>